The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

 \subsubsection{Preparation of the data cube of the central region of the galaxy}

+In this section, we describe all the steps needed to prepare the data for the C2D spectrophotometric decomposition.
+We used, for the full analysis presented in this paper, the kinematic-corrected data cube resulting from all the steps described here.

-Since this work focuses on the central region of the galaxy, we first cropped the original PHANGS-MUSE mosaic to the central arcmin, and all the analysis in this work was conducted on this cropped data cube.
+\begin{enumerate} \item \textit{Cropping the mosaic.} Since this work focuses on the central region of the galaxy, we first cropped the PHANGS-MUSE mosaic to the central arcmin.
 This ensured a successful NSC decomposition, avoiding the need to handle the full mosaic, which is computationally expensive.
 This also avoided offsets in the stellar population parameters between different MUSE pointings, which were detected in PHANGS-MUSE large mosaics due to biases in the sky subtraction \citep{Emsellem2022}.
 An image obtained from the cropped data cube of the central arcmin, using the full MUSE wavelength range, is shown in Fig.~\ref{fig:image}.
 We also created a mask to exclude bright foreground stars from the analysis described below (see, e.g., Fig.~\ref{fig:datacubes} and \ref{fig:comp_to_total}).